Nagpur–Hyderabad–Bengaluru Expressway

 Nagpur-Hyderabad-Bengaluru Expressway, also known as Nagpur–Bengaluru Expressway, is a proposed 1100 km long, eight-lane, greenfield access-controlled expressway, which will connect the third largest city of Maharashtra, Nagpur with the capital of Karnataka, Bengaluru, through the capital of Telangana, Hyderabad.
 It will pass through four states–Maharashtra, Telangana, Andhra Pradesh and Karnataka.
-It will reduce both travel time and distance, from the current 24 hours to only 12 hours, and from around 1200 km to 1100 km.
-It will have two sections–one from Nagpur to Hyderabad and another from Hyderabad to Bengaluru.
+It will reduce both travel time and distance, from the current 24 hours to 12 hours, and from around 1200 km to 1100 km.
+It will have two sections–one from Nagpur to Hyderabad and the other from Hyderabad to Bengaluru.
 It will be operated and maintained by the National Highways Authority of India (NHAI).
 The project will be built at a cost of ₹ 35,000 crore (US$ 4.2 billion), and is expected to be completed before 2030.